-Individuals that have well-balanced gut bacteria will report regular and comfortable bowel movements, as well as being free of common tummy-related issues like excessive flatulence, bloating, acid reflux episodes, constipation or diarrhea, or even cramping or general abdominal discomfort.
+Individuals with well-balanced gut bacteria will report regular and comfortable bowel movements and be free of common tummy-related issues like excessive flatulence, bloating, acid reflux episodes, constipation or diarrhea, or even cramping or general abdominal discomfort.
 If these are issues you experience often or for a prolonged period of time, you might be facing the possibility of having too much bad gut bacteria in your digestive tract.
-More so, good gut bacteria typically have an anti-inflammatory effect on the body, whilst bad gut bacteria can exert inflammatory effects that are usually associated with more serious diseases (2).
+More so, good gut bacteria typically have an anti-inflammatory effect on the body, whilst bad gut bacteria can exert inflammatory effects that are usually associated with more serious diseases.

 Without the assistance of a trained professional, it may be difficult to identify what kinds of bacteria have the densest populations in your gut.
 You’ll need to undergo tests to find out and depend on your doctor’s interpretations of results for specifics.
 When you understand them in more detail, it’s useful to have basic knowledge on the kinds of good gut bacteria and bad gut bacteria so you can take initial steps towards improving gut health.

-Bifidobacterium is a type of good gut bacteria that’s among the first microbes to multiply in the gastrointestinal tract (3).
+Bifidobacterium is a good gut bacteria among the first microbes to multiply in the gastrointestinal tract.
 Bifidobacteria are known as probiotics or live microorganisms that contribute to the health of your digestive system.
-Studies suggest that bifidobacteria can ease symptoms of gastrointestinal disorders like diarrhoea, and prevent gastrointestinal infections (3).
-Together with prebiotics, bifidobacteria can potentially reduce the occurrence of cancerous cells in animal studies (3).
+Studies suggest that bifidobacteria can ease symptoms of gastrointestinal disorders like diarrhoea, and prevent gastrointestinal infections.
+Together with prebiotics, bifidobacteria can potentially reduce the occurrence of cancerous cells in animal studies.

 Due to its probiotic traits, bifidobacteria are incorporated as active ingredients in fermented foods like yoghurt and cheese.
-Ingestion of fermented milk products has been shown to alleviate constipation and promote bowel movement (3).
+Ingestion of fermented milk products has been shown to alleviate constipation and promote bowel movement.

 Lactobacilli have the powerful ability to inhibit pathogens or disease-causing microorganisms.
-Specifically, they strengthen the barrier function of the gut wall epithelium against harmful toxins and pathogens (5).
-In animal studies and initial research, lactobacillus has been shown to prevent and treat gastrointestinal disorders, including antibiotic-associated diarrhea, inflammatory bowel disease, irritable bowel syndrome, and even colorectal cancer (5).
+Specifically, they strengthen the barrier function of the gut wall epithelium against harmful toxins and pathogens.
+In animal studies and initial research, lactobacillus has been shown to prevent and treat gastrointestinal disorders, including antibiotic-associated diarrhea, inflammatory bowel disease, irritable bowel syndrome, and even colorectal cancer.

 Clostridia are anaerobic bacteria, which means they can survive even without oxygen.
-Clostridia are usually involved in several diseases and are largely classified as an opportunistic pathogen (6).
+Clostridia are usually involved in several diseases and are largely classified as an opportunistic pathogen.
 The pathogenic clostridium species produce protein exotoxins, a soluble protein that plays a role in disease development.
-Some clostridia strains contribute to diarrhea, while others are linked to food poisoning and a severe type of gastrointestinal disorder that affects premature babies (6).
+Some clostridia strains contribute to diarrhea, while others are linked to food poisoning and a severe type of gastrointestinal disorder that affects premature babies.

-Staphylococcus aureus is another opportunistic pathogen that causes disease in both humans and animals (7).
+Staphylococcus aureus is another opportunistic pathogen that causes disease in both humans and animals.
 It has gained a reputation for spreading infection and several strains have become resistant to antibiotics.
 It is believed that S. Aureus increases the risk of intestinal infection.
-In animal studies, S. aureus can cross the epithelial barrier protecting the intestines and spread to the lymph nodes (7).
+In animal studies, S. aureus can cross the epithelial barrier protecting the intestines and spread to the lymph nodes.

 You can kickstart this process by focusing on improving your diet.
 The health of the digestive tract is intertwined with the quality of the food and beverages we consume, so a better diet composed of more wholesome, and less processed, foods is the foundation for a gut with a healthy bacteria balance.

-Vitable’s Probiotic SB is a premium blend of three strains of good gut bacteria that’s formulated to support digestive function, especially during and after antibiotic use.
+• Probiotics SB: Vitable’s Probiotic SB is a premium blend of three strains of good gut bacteria that’s formulated to support digestive function, especially during and after antibiotic use.
 Probiotics can restore good bacteria that may have been depleted due to antibiotic intake, as well as support the growth of friendly intestinal flora and efficient digestive system function in relation to this.
-Those who suffer from bouts of traveller’s diarrhoea or irritable bowel syndrome (IBS), or experience discomfort when using the toilet, can also benefit from this supplement.
-Vitable Australia’s Probiotic supplement contains Saccharomyces Boulaardi, a strain that may relieve symptoms of inflammatory conditions.

-Vitable’s Daily Probiotics contains Bifidobacterium lactis, Lactobacillus acidophilus, and Lactobacillus rhamnosus which work together to support normal and healthy functioning of the digestive system.
-It’s also specially formulated to relieve digestive discomfort like flatulence and bloating, support healthy digestion, and maintain gastrointestinal health.
+• Daily probiotics: Vitable’s Daily Probiotics contains Bifidobacterium lactis, Lactobacillus acidophilus, and Lactobacillus rhamnosus which work together to support normal and healthy functioning of the digestive system.

-Curcumin is an active component of turmeric and gives the spice its yellow colour.
+• Curcumin: Curcumin is an active component of turmeric and gives the spice its yellow colour.
 But more than adding colour, curcumin has powerful anti-inflammatory properties that block or prevent inflammation through various molecular mechanisms, a benefit that people with stomach-related issues can take advantage of.
-In general, curcumin supports health digestion and digestive system health, two components that relate to having a healthy population of good gut bacteria in the digestive tract.